The Psychological Skills of Top Performers

 Many musicians are plagued by nerves, doubts, and fears in the hours, days, sometimes weeks before performances.
 And while that’s totally normal, we don’t necessarily have to be at the mercy of our body’s built-in fight-or-flight response either, and can learn to use this energy in a more positive way.
 Kind of like running downhill really fast.

-You’ll learn how to develop a pre-performance routine, that will help you get into a more optimal headspace, and start every performance off on the right foot.
+You’ll learn how to develop a pre-performance routine, that will help you get into a more optimal headspace and start every performance off on the right foot.
 After all, a great first impression can really be a big help in auditions or competitions when time is short.

 If your thoughts start racing when you are nervous, or your mind goes blank (and not in a good way), you’ll learn how to get into that specific mental state which is more conducive to performing “in the zone.”
-This is one of the keys to rediscovering how to actually enjoy performing (and even auditioning) again.
+This is one of the keys to rediscovering how to actually enjoy performing (or even auditioning) again.

 Because it’s difficult to play up to our abilities if we are constantly second guessing ourselves or seeing ourselves screw up before we even get to the tricky passage coming up, you’ll learn how to systematically develop more trust in your abilities and safely push the edges of your ability.